|Temple of Artemis|

-The temple of Artemision is known as one of the Seven Wonders of the Antic world.
+The Temple of Artemision ( Artemis Temple ) is known as one of the Seven Wonders of the Antic world.
 It has been built in the areas of Ephesus on a flat area which has over the centuries turned into a swamp.
 Today one can only see the ruins of the foundations of this marvelous construction of the Hellenistic Age, entirely made of marble and full of sculptured columns' capitals and shafts.
 The most beautiful remaining of this temple are today exhibited in the London British Museum.

 The oldest remaining found date back till the VIth century BC.
 It was surrounded by 36 huge columns, later enlarged upon the orders of the Lydian King, Kreisos, during the VIth century BC.
 Most of the exhibits in the London British Museum belong to this period.